NB: I am only able to work with UK based clients.

 Is webcam done on Skype?

-Webcam is done using Zoom or Vsee platforms, rather than skype, as these offer encryption, to provide the most secure service.
-If you have used skype/facetime apps, then zoom and Vsee are very similar to this.
+Webcam is done using Zoom or WhatsApp platforms, rather than skype, as these offer encryption, to provide the most secure service.

 Can I do sessions using my smartphone?